-ICPSR operates a physical data enclave and is developing a virtual data enclave.
-The virtual data enclave will allow users to access restricted data through a portal on his or her desktop computer.
+ICPSR operates a physical data enclave and a virtual data enclave.
+The virtual data enclave allows secure access to restricted data through a virtual private network connection to a portal on a desktop computer.
 Some data, however, can only be analyzed in person, at our physical data enclave in Ann Arbor.

 When using the enclave, several guidelines are in effect:

 - Investigators cannot bring laptops or other electronic equipment into the enclave.

 - The enclave computer is equipped with a Windows-based computer with the Microsoft Office Suite, and the SPSS, SAS and Stata statistical packages.
 Arrangements must be made in advance for other software.

 - The computer cannot send e-mail or access the Internet, and the removable media ports are disabled.

 - An ICPSR staff member is present at all times when a researcher is using the enclave.
 The monitor inspects and approves all material brought into the enclave, and oversees use of the enclave printer.

 - All output, notes and other material must be electronic and submitted for disclosure review before the investigator leaves the enclave.